nekobird/rocket/documentation/dom/dom-traverse.md

 ```
 ascendFrom(
-  from: HTMLElement,
+  from: Element,
   inspect: DOMTraverseInspectFunction,
-  to: HTMLElement = document.documentElement,
+  to: Element = document.documentElement,
 ): void
 ```

-This method takes in an element to start traversing from and a `DOMTraverseInspectElementFunction` function.
+This method takes in an `Element` to start traversing from and a `DOMTraverseInspectElementFunction` function.
 It will then loop through each parent, passing it to the inspect function, until it returns true or it reached the root, `HTML` element.

 **Example**